 Although he’s from a very different culture, John Burdett’s Sonchai Jitpleecheep has a similar motivation in being a Bangkok police officer.
 Several years earlier, Sonchai and his friend, Pichai Apiradee, killed a drug dealer.
 Both were extremely remorseful about taking a life, and spent time at a monastery facing what they’d done.
 Being devout Buddhists, they wanted to mend their karmas.
 To do that, both became members of the Royal Thai Police.
 In this way, they would protect lives instead of taking them.
 Since the novels in this series are written from Sonchai’s point of view, we learn quite a lot about the Buddhist approach to doing right and mending karma.

 And then there’s Maura Cody, a former nun who plays an important role in Gene Kerrigan’s The Rage.
 Mara left the convent for good reasons, and carries a burden of guilt for things that happened in her past.
 This is an important part of the reason she chooses to get involved when she happens to see something as she’s looking out of one of her windows.
 At first, she’s not sure she should get involved.
 But she wants a way to redeem herself – to do some good.
 So she reports what she sees, and becomes a critical witness to two cases that Dublin DS Bob Tidey and Garda Rose Cheney are investigating.
 Maura’s role in those cases doesn’t erase the past.
 But it does give her an opportunity to ‘do it right this time,’ if I may put it that way.

 There are plenty of other fictional characters who are motivated by that sort of wish for self-redemption and mending karma.
 Which ones have stayed with you?

-*NOTE: The title of this post is a line from Billy Joel’s Two Thousand Years.
+*NOTE: The title of this post is a line from John Lennon’s Instant Karma!
+(We All Shine On).